Venture Kick

 Bottneuro is a company focused on developing innovative therapies for early to moderate-stage Alzheimer's Disease patients.
 Utilizing its proprietary NENI technology platform, Bottneuro creates non-invasive stimulation protocols that target neurons and glial cells in the brain.
 In addition to its work in Alzheimer's treatment, the company has developed a brain therapy system designed to alleviate chronic neuropathic pain.
 This system employs plant-based components and features a 3D printed cap that allows for continuous monitoring and targeted delivery of active substances within the body.
 By addressing the specific needs of patients with early to mild Alzheimer's disease, Bottneuro aims to enhance their quality of life through improved treatment options and medical care.

-Resmonics is a technology company established in October 2020 as a spin-off from ETH Zürich and the University of St. Gallen.
-The company specializes in developing a privacy-friendly acoustic artificial intelligence system that analyzes soundscapes to detect symptoms of infectious lung diseases.
-Its flagship product line, Quorum, integrates this AI technology with air quality sensors and noise analytics, aiming to foster healthy and productive environments.
-Resmonics' technology is particularly focused on chronic disease management, offering solutions for triage and monitoring of nocturnal respiratory symptoms.
-By providing clinically validated insights and early warnings for respiratory crises through a mobile application, Resmonics enhances patient safety and health management.
+Founded in 2020, Resmonics is a spin-off from ETH Zürich and University St. Gallen.
+It specializes in acoustic artificial intelligence that analyzes room soundscapes to detect symptoms of infectious lung diseases.
+Its product line, Quorum, combines this AI with air quality sensors and noise analytics to create healthy work environments.

 Rea Diagnostics